CodeTornato/std-thread/README.md

-   share_data.cpp    --- how to use std::mutex to lock a thread which is acessing data,mutual exclusion.
+   share_data.cpp    --- how to use std::mutex to lock a thread which is acessing data,mutual exclusion.\

+   more topic to cover ---- atomic,thread sync, lock free design.